babelouest/rhonabwy/API.md

 r_jwk_free(jwk_key_rsa);
 ```

+#### Compressed payload

+The header value `"zip":"DEF"` is used to specify if the JWE payload is compressed using [ZIP/Deflate](https://tools.ietf.org/html/rfc7516#section-4.1.3) algorithm.
+Rhonabwy will automatically compress or decompress the decrypted payload during encryption or decryption process.

 ### Parse and decrypt a JWE using Rhonabwy

 The JWE above can be parsed and verified using the following sample code: